kn3007427/kn3007427.github.io/notebook.md

 <summary><strong>VR Robot + Playground</strong></summary>

 **Definition:**
-environment where the robot can interact and follow instructions **In My Own Words:**
+-Environment where the robot can interact and follow instructions **In My Own Words:**

-is when you have a virtual VRX robot and you give instructions to it to realize in a play grauund **Example:**
+-Is when you have a virtual VRX robot and you give instructions to it to realize in a play grauund **Example:**
 when you program a robot.